Weapons Charges Can Threaten Your 2nd Amendment Rights

 Generally, it is a crime in Florida to carry a firearm unless you have a permit to carry a concealed weapon.
 In most circumstances, you should not be charged with a firearm offense if you are properly licensed.
 There are many defenses to a carrying a concealed weapon or carrying a concealed firearm charge because, in many cases, police officers lack proper training and make arrests when someone has done nothing wrong.

 If you have been charged with a firearms offense, immediately contact me, former prosecutor Justin Caldarone of The Caldarone Law Group, P.A., for a free consultation to protect your liberty and good name.
+Call 239-244-3242 or contact me online to speak with a skilled criminal defense attorney.

 Carrying Concealed Weapons